jpulse-net/jpulse-framework/docs/dev/work-items.md

   - ✅ Documentation for site teams (migration guide, updated README)
   - ✅ Air-gapped deployment support via committed webapp/ files

-### W-050: deployment: strategy for separate repositories for jpulse and site - v0.6.7
+### W-050, v0.6.7: deployment: strategy for separate repositories for jpulse and site
-- status: ✅ COMPLETE
+- status: ✅ DONE
 - type: Feature
 - objective: clean separation of code and data, so that a site owner can maintain their own reporsitory for site/*
 - question: what to do with the sample site files?